-In this minor, students gained skills and knowledge relative to the business environment in Europe and the process of internationalisation.
-The minor is structured according to mandatory and elective modules.
+In this minor, students gain skills and knowledge relative to the business environment in Africa and the process of internationalisation.
 All modules are delivered in English at Fontys in Venlo.

-The core of the minor is made up of a major project regarding the internationalisation of a company in Europe.
+The core of the minor is made up of a major project regarding the internationalisation of a company in Africa.
 Working in groups, students train skills of analysis and building recommendations about the process of internationalisation to an authentic company of choice.
-This is supported by modules which build an understanding of the diverse and exciting business environment in Europe.
+This is supported by modules which build an understanding of the diverse and complex environment for doing business in Africa.